The Dark Citadel - Petro - Episode one

 And they’d laughed at him.
 They laughed at him while he tried to defend himself, while Hank pummeled him with the blunt edge of his wooden blade.
 Petro had been crying, but that only made them all laugh harder, and Hank hadn’t even noticed.

 Finally, to add insult to injury, Hank disarmed him.
 He’d hit him on the knuckles with the edge of his blade with a sharp rap that made him scream.
 They’d mocked him as he ran, jeering and cursing at the little coward.
-He’d run until his lungs were burning and then he’d hidden in a barn, wishing they would just leave him alone.
+He’d run until his lungs were burning, and then he’d hidden in a barn, wishing they would just leave him alone.

 They wouldn’t accept him—that dream of being welcomed in their midst had slipped away years ago—but did they need to mock him and abuse him?
 Was it really so enjoyable to treat him like dirt?
-The ones like Hank they would never understand.
+The ones like Hank would never understand.

 But Petro was still happy for a time.
 The fact that someone, even an old physician, would take an interest in him enough to pity him made him grateful.
 It made him feel wanted.
 He proffered up his hand, and after a cursory examination, the physician declared it to be fine.